 Shankar Mahadevan Says They Quit Saaho Since They Didn't Want To Share Credit With Other Composers

-Wherever, you go the talk is only about Saaho.
+Wherever you go, the talk is only about Saaho.
 Such is the craze surrounding this Prabhas-Shraddha Kapoor starrer.

 Initially, the makers of this big-budgeted venture that is pegged at Rs 350 crore, wanted to have famed music composers Shankar Eshaan Loy, who had given many a hit like Kal Ho Na Ho, Dil Chahta Hai and most recently, Manikarnika: The Queen of Jhansi, on board, for scoring the music for the action-thriller.